Code-Institute-Submissions/P4-Sports-Expert/TESTING.md

 As specified in the automated testing section there was 1 missing statement that needed to be manually tested for full coverage.
 That was the delete method from the DeleteProfile Class in the profiles app.
 ![delete-profile-cov](docs/unit%20testing/cov-deleteprofile.png)

-To test this method there were a few steps I took
+To test this method there were a few steps that I took

 1. Created a fake user on the site and logged in.
 2. Navigated to the delete profile page from the profile section.